Healthcare providers must protect against liabilities arising from medical negligence through Medical Malpractice Coverage.

 How Much Does Medical Malpractice Insurance Cost?

-Insurance carriers will estimate your annual premiums by breaking up the total coverage by the number of years covered.
+Insurance carriers estimate your annual premiums by breaking the total coverage by the years covered.
 This will help determine the yearly premiums while spreading risks across the coverage period.

 Who Pays for Medical Malpractice Coverage?